Azure-Samples/streaming-at-scale/storage-databricks-delta/README.md

 - **Azure Container Instances** to host Spark Load Test Clients: by default one client will be created, generating a load of 1000 events/second
 - **Event Hubs** Namespace, Hub and Consumer Group: to ingest data incoming from test clients
+- **Azure Function**: to process data incoming from Event Hubs as a stream, and write it to Azure Storage
+- **Application Insights**: to monitor Azure Function performances
+- **Azure Storage** (Data Lake Storage Gen2): to store event data as blobs
-- **Azure Databricks**: to process data incoming from Event Hubs as a stream, and store it using Delta Lake.
+- **Azure Databricks**: to process data incoming from Azure Storage as a stream, and store it using Delta Lake.
 An Azure databricks Workspace and Job will be created, and the job will be run for 30 minutes on a transient cluster.

 ## Streamed Data